Shipping Pre-registered Keys

 To add the workflow templates to your Okta instance, do the following:

-1. Go to the Okta Workflows Templates catalog.
+1. Go to the Okta Workflows Template catalog.

 Configuring Workflow Connections

 When you add a Yubico card to a flow the first time you are prompted to authorize the connection.
 This requires an API token generated from the YubiEnterprise Console.
-Once you have configured this connection and saved the API token information, you can reuse it for other YubiEnterprise-related actions.
-The API token is used when configuring a workflow as described below.
+Once you have configured the connection and saved the API token, you can reuse it for other YubiEnterprise-related actions.
+To generate the token if not already done, see Generating API tokens.

 Do the following to create the connection from the Okta org: